-- (a) The quality policy established by top management. - (b) The roles and names of those bodies and individuals responsible for the QMS, as delegated by top management. - (c) An organizational chart showing all those bodies and individuals responsible for the QMS. - (a) The Quality Manual of the ILPO includes the quality policy, the bodies responsible for the QMS and an organizational chart showing all the bodies and individuals responsible for the QMS for all the divisions of the ILPO.
-This manual is posted on the intranets of the ILPO divisions.
+- (a) The quality policy established by top management. - (b) The roles and names of those bodies and individuals responsible for the QMS, as delegated by top management. - (c) An organizational chart showing all those bodies and individuals responsible for the QMS. - (a) The Quality Manual of the ILPO includes the quality policy, the bodies responsible for the QMS and an organizational chart showing all the bodies and individuals responsible for the QMS for all the departments of the ILPO.
+This manual is posted on the intranets of the ILPO departments.

 The ILPO considers meeting strict quality criteria as the leverage and main means for ensuring the registration of patents, designs and trademarks that will provide appropriate legal protection for the intellectual property in Israel while preserving the legal rights of others within a fair balance.
 The ILPO considers the quality of its services as an essential component in enhancing efficiency and as a crucial factor in its integration into the international community by international treaties that require compliance with high-level quality standards, including, inter alia, the Madrid Protocol and the PCT.
 Regarding the latter, the ILPO, in its capacity as an International Searching and Examining Authority, is committed to receiving and processing international patent applications according to the PCT Regulations, PCT Administrative Instructions, the PCT Receiving Office (RO) Guidelines, the PCT Search and Examination Guidelines and the internal instructions.
-The ILPO has a Quality Management System (QMS) certified according to ISO 9001:2008.
+The ILPO has a Quality Management System (QMS) certified according to ISO 9001:20082015.
 The certification covers all services offered by the ILPO including, inter alia, the processing of national and international patent applications.
 The ILPO's QMS is annually assessed by an independent certification body which conducts external audits.
 The ILPO considers the users of ILPO services and the ILPO staff as the two main factors determining the success of its operation as a national and International Authority.

-(b) The ILPO's top management has delegated the role as Quality Manager as defined in ISO 9001:2008.
-This role is currently held by a senior patent examiner.
-The Quality Manager is responsible for the implementation and continuous improvement of the Quality Management System.
-The Quality Manager is in charge of the day to day implementation of the quality management system.
+(b) The ILPO's top management has appointed a Quality Manager, as defined in ISO 9001:20082015, to take charge of the day-to-day implementation and continuous improvement of the quality management system.
 He reports on the functionality of the quality management system and provides recommendations to the top management regarding required measures for improvement.